sid-1998/booknotes/system-design/system-design-interview/Design-Instagram.md

 ## Enhancement
 we cant query post service to give posts for some users for each user feed as it will bombared the post service with requests and this will become a bootleneck

-The correct solution for this is to PRECOMPUTE userfeed.
+The correct solution for this is to PRECOMPUTE U serFeed.

 **How to PRECOMPUTE**
-- Userfeed consist of posts made by accounts that user follows
+- User feed consist of posts made by accounts that user follows
 - In actual when a user make post request.
-The request goes to post service, the service stores the post in DB and should notify the userfeed Service to update the precomputed userfeed for all the users that follow the user who just made the post
+The request goes to post service, the service stores the post in DB and should notify the UserFeedService to update the precomputed UserFeed for all the users that follow the user who just made the post
 - Find the userId who made the post, get there followers and add to there userfeeds list maintained by userFeed service
 - UserFeed service will have a news feed cache where all this list of precomputed feed are stored against userID
 - news feed cache will be LRU based, recent users feed we maintain in cache, for users who are infrequent we compute there userfeed by bruteforce discussed in above section.
-- Userfeed service can also push notifications(can deligate to a notification service) to followers when a user made a post
+- UserFeed service can also push notifications(can delegate to a notification service) to followers when a user made a post

 **Problems**